Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Computations

 We implement our KL-type algorithm for TDD-SBM in \textsf{R} using \pkg{Rcpp} \cite{r18, eddelbuettel11rcpp}.
-The back-end calculations are in \textsf{c++} for speed, and we return results in \textsf{R} to enable visualization and other analyses.
-Our implementation can also estimate time-independent SBMs, including directed and/or degree-corrected ones.
-This facilitates comparison of the results of inference from time-dependent and time-independent SBMs.
+The back-end calculations are in \textsf{C++} for speed, and we return results in \textsf{R} to enable visualization and other downstream tasks.
+Our implementation can also estimate time-independent SBMs, including directed and/or degree-corrected ones, {a variant of TDD-SBM variant without degree correction, and a TDD-SBM with directed degree-correction parameters $\theta_i^{\text{in}}$ and $\theta_i^{\text{out}}$}.
+This facilitates comparison of the results of inference from various related SBMs.
 See \url{https://github.com/jcarlen/sbm} for our \textsf{R} package \textbf{\texttt{sbmt}} for parameter estimation for the TDD-SBM.
-We include code (which uses the \textbf{\texttt{sbmt}} package) in supplementary material to replicate our examples in Section \ref{Results}.
+We {provide} code (which uses the \textbf{\texttt{sbmt}} package) at \url{https://github.com/jcarlen/tdsbm_supplementary_material} to replicate our examples in Section \ref{Results}.